 Supportive government policies and programs to ramp up the installation of concentrated solar power will continue to bolster the growth of this market during the next five years.
 The U.S. Department of Energy (DOE) provides funding through competitive awards to industry, universities, and national laboratories with the common goal of making large-scale dispatchable solar energy systems cost-competitive without any subsidy by 2020.
-MUSTEC (Market uptake of solar thermal electricity through cooperation), in the light of the EU 2030, aims to explore and propose solid solutions to overcome the barriers that hamper the arrangement of concentrating solar power (CSP) cooperation projects.
+MUSTEC (Market uptake of solar thermal electricity through cooperation), in light of EU 2030, aims to explore and propose solid solutions to overcome the barriers that hamper the arrangement of concentrating solar power (CSP) cooperation projects.

-In December 2019, Pacific Green Technologies Inc. acquired Shanghai Engin Digital Technology Co.
-Ltd (ENGIN).
-The company is focused primarily on CSP, salt water desalination, and waste to energy technologies.
-The company has developed, designed, and engineered three utility scale CSP operating reference plants in China.
-In February 2020, Cubico Sustainable Investments (Cubico), announced the acquisition of Arenales Solar PS, S.L. the owner of a 50 MW operational CSP plant, from Pan European Infrastructure Fund.
-With this acquisition, the leader and global investor in renewable energy’s portfolio in Iberia now comprises eight assets across Portugal and Spain which include solar PV, CSP, and onshore wind technologies, accounting for the total capacity of 279 MW.
+Although concentrated solar power accounts for only a fraction of the total green energy market, recent research suggests that smaller-scale design could help to revive interest in this sector.
+With this, there has been a rise in investments in the CSP market with companies engaged in various growth strategies which will eventually spur the concentrated solar power market growth.
+Credit Suisse Energy Infrastructure Partners completed the acquisition of a 49 percent stake in ContourGlobal's 250 MW of Spanish concentrated solar power (CSP) capacity in May 2019.
+In December 2019, Pacific Green Technologies Inc. acquired Shanghai Engin Digital Technology Co., Ltd. (ENGIN).
+The company is focused primarily on CSP, saltwater desalination, and waste-to-energy technologies.
+The company has developed, designed, and engineered three utility-scale CSP operating reference plants in China.
+In February 2020, Cubico Sustainable Investments (Cubico), announced the acquisition of Arenales Solar PS, S.L. the owner of a 50 MW operational CSP plant, from the Pan European Infrastructure Fund.
+With this acquisition, the leader and global investor in renewable energy’s portfolio in Iberia now comprise eight assets across Portugal and Spain, which include solar PV, CSP, and onshore wind technologies, accounting for a total capacity of 279 MW.

 North America holds a significant share in the global concentrated solar power (CSP) market